 Bolaños received a BA in Music from Columbia University and a PhD in Music Theory and Composition from UC Davis.
 His principal composition teachers include Mika Pelo, Pablo Ortiz, Laurie San Martin, Fabien Lévy and Sebastian Currier, and he studied orchestration with Tristan Murail.
 He also attended the American Conservatory in Fontainebleau (France), SICPP (Boston), Atlantic Music Festival (Maine), New Music on the Point (Vermont), Festival Mixtur (Barcelona) and SPLICE Institute (Michigan).

-Bolaños is Assistant Professor of Music Composition at Arizona State University Herberger Institute for Design and the Arts, where he teaches courses in composition and musical acoustics.
+Bolaños is Assistant Professor of Music Composition at Arizona State University Herberger Institute for Design and the Arts, where he teaches courses in composition, music technology, and acoustics.
 He was visiting lecturer at Bates College for the 2018-2019 academic year and taught courses in music theory and music technology.
 As a 2016-17 Fulbright Visiting Scholar in Nicaragua, he was composer-in-residence and visiting conductor for the UPOLI Conservatory Orchestra, and visiting professor at the UPOLI Conservatory of Music.
 He is co-founder and artistic director of Proyecto Eco, Nicaragua’s first new-music ensemble.
 He has also helped organize artistic and cultural exchanges between US and Nicaraguan musicians.
 Beyond his work as a teacher and composer of concert music, he has also written music for film, theater and dance, and has experience performing as a flamenco dance accompanist.